tonis-io-legacy/tonis/docs/index.md

 Benchmarks
 ----------

-Benchmarks for simple hello world applications are nearly useless but are provided to prevent the inevitable question.
+Benchmarks for simple hello world applications are nearly useless but are provided to dissuade the inevitable question.

 ```
-Silex: 1.182 ms
+Silex: 1.195 ms
-Lumen: 0.829 ms
+Tonis: 0.812 ms
-Tonis: 0.816 ms
+Lumen: 0.805 ms
-Slim3: 0.718 ms
+Slim3: 0.737 ms
- Slim: 0.561 ms
+ Slim: 0.562 ms
 ```

-These results are generated with ab using 1,000 requests with no concurrency.
+These results are generated with ab using 10,000 requests with no concurrency.
 For more information see the [bench project](https://github.com/tonis-io/bench).